 Miri is the second largest city in Sarawak with a population close to a quarter of a million but until oil was first drilled in 1910 it was little more than a fishing village.
 The town developed rapidly following the discovery of oil and it became the administrative centre for northern Sarawak by 1929.

 There is not a huge amount for tourists to see in the city itself and most visitors pass through rapidly on their way to Mulu Caves or Niah Caves, but there are a few sights in town for those who are not in a hurry.
+Here are my suggested top Miri attractions.
 Most can be covered on foot if you are staying near the city centre.

 1. Handicraft Heritage Centre

 This building on the corner of Jalan Merbau and Jalan Brooke contains a number of shops selling local handicraft products.
 Borneo, in my opinion, has the best handicrafts in Malaysia and this is a good place to buy them.
 Unlike many other parts of Malaysia, where souvenir items are imported from China, most of the items sold here are made locally or are from nearby Kalimantan.